keirthana/anbox-cloud-docs/howto/install-appliance/enable-oidc.md

 The Anbox Cloud Appliance has support for custom identity providers for authentication through the use of [OpenID Connect](https://openid.net/developers/discover-openid-and-openid-connect/).

-Support for a custom identity provider has to be enabled at initialisation by using a preseed configuration.
+Support for a custom identity provider has to be enabled at initialization by using a preseed configuration.
 See {ref}`ref-appliance-preseed-config` for more details.

-Anbox Cloud uses the [authorisation code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) to obtain an identity token.
-No access token is requested in this flow because authorisation is handled within the Anbox Cloud services.
+Anbox Cloud uses the [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) to obtain an identity token.
+No access token is requested in this flow because authorization is handled within the Anbox Cloud services.

 In order to allow discovery of the necessary endpoints on the identity provider, it must support the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) protocol.